zkud/toolbox/README.md

 # zkud's toolbox

-This repository contains a collection of CLI tools for development, each tool is **fully dockerized, but still feels local**.
+This monorepo contains a collection of CLI tools for development, each tool is **fully dockerized, but still feels local**.

 ## Installation

-Currently Windows is not supported, as I don't use it for development at all.
+Currently Windows is **not** supported, as I don't use it for development at all.

 Dependencies: